 Best Public Insurances in Germany

 Now it’s the time to pick the best coverage, so you don’t need to make any more changes.
-Our choice is public health insurance provided by Feather.
-This company is suited to expats and any other foreign nationals in Germany.
+Our choice is public health insurance provided by AOK and TK.
+You can sign for one of them by using English-speaking broker Feather.
+They help expats and any other foreign nationals in Germany.

-Besides that, they are much easier to deal with than classic public insurance providers in Germany.
+Besides that, Feather is much easier to deal with than classic public insurance providers in Germany.
 In many cases they aren’t used to serve expats and foreign customers overall, so you will need to speak German.

 Feather was originally built for foreigners in Germany, so they will satisfy all your needs.